 • If you are considering a new plasticulture planting of strawberries, please contact us to pinpoint the best planting time for your area.

 • If you are currently planting on plastic, we suggest you evaluate your branch crown development.
-If you are seeing more than 4 branch crowns, consider delaying your planting; if you see only 1 or 2 branch crowns, consider planting earlier.
+If you are seeing more than four branch crowns, consider delaying your planting; if you see only one or two branch crowns, consider planting earlier.

 • In evaluating your branch crown situation, take into consideration the quality of the growing season.
 Variation in growing conditions can affect results.
 Please contact us if we can assist you in any of these areas.

 2) GETTING THE BEST PRICE FOR YOUR BERRIES

 Marketing and pricing fruit are as important as selecting the best varieties and using the best management practices.
 Growers are conservative in setting prices even with substantial evidence that consumers perceive berries to have a good value, providing an opportunity to adjust to higher pricing.
 As you review pricing for 2020, increasing prices is supported by the increased cost of producing these crops.
 One clear marketing message all growers should be promoting is the health benefits of berries.
 Scientists have found berries to have some of the highest antioxidant levels of any fresh fruits (measured as ORAC), with kale and spinach being the only vegetables with ORAC values as high as fresh, delicious berries.
 To enhance your marketing, email Anne Kowaleck for excellent fact sheets you can share regarding the health benefits of berries.